 Artist Biographies

-Each artist featured in the Santee Arts Banner program, whose work is proudly displayed along Mission Gorge Road and Town Center Parkway, submitted their artwork along with a brief personal biography.
-These biographies offer insight into their backgrounds, inspirations, and creative journeys, helping our community connect with the talented individuals whose art brightens our city streets.
+Each artist featured in the Santee Arts Banner Program has their work proudly displayed along Mission Gorge Road and Town Center Parkway.
+Along with their artwork, each artist submitted a brief personal biography.

 Nicole Yeagy